 We continue to actively develop more rewriting patterns and analyses, including those that allow us to decompile code produced by AspectJ compilers.
-All of the techniques presented in this paper have been implemented in the Soot framework.
+All of the techniques presented in this paper have been implemented in the Soot framework and will appear in the next public release of Soot.